nashif/project-docs/index.rst

 The majority of Zephyr Kernel-specific documentation is published at https://zephyrproject.org/doc.

-The content you're reading here is additional non-Kernel related material about the Zephyr project that is part of the moderated and reviewed project documentation.
+The content you're reading here is additional non-Kernel related documents about the Zephyr project itself that are part of the moderated and reviewed project documentation.

 We also maintain a `wiki on GitHub`_ for informal contributions and